 The Republic National Bank thus became a financial institution focused on providing service and loans to immigrants who began their projects in the country.
-It is for this reason that a large part of the Cuban American community and many other Latin Americans, today thank the bank and the Isaiah family for the support they received when they did not yet have the commercial records required by most of the institutions in North America.
+It is for this reason that a large part of the Cuban American community and many other Latin Americans, today thank the bank and the Isaias family, for the support they received despite not having the commercial records required by most of the institutions in North America.

 Uncle Nahim’s death

 In the 80s, the guerrilla incursion threatened the entire country and the Isaias family.
 The continuous attacks on the banks and multiple kidnappings served to finance the operations of other groups in Colombia and Nicaragua.
-In 1985, and after several attempts, Nahim was kidnapped by a subversive group called Alfaro Vive Carajo (AVC).
-After 26 days of keeping him in captivity and demanding a millionaire reward, the guerrillas murdered Nahim Isaias Barquet at the same time that the police forces were attempting a rescue operation.
+Nahim Isaias was kidnapped in 1985, following several frustrated attempts, by a subversive group called Alfaro Vive Carajo (AVC).
+After 26 days of keeping him in captivity and demanding a millionaire reward, the guerrillas murdered Nahim Isaias Barquet at the same time that the police forces were attempting a rescue operation

 His new role at Filanbanco

 Despite the immense pain for the Isaias family and for the whole country, the bank had to continue with its operations and Roberto Isaias was appointed the president.
-This is how he assumed the reins of the bank, and not only followed his uncle’s momentum, but also implemented with his brother William and a management team of high preparation, new credit models, constant training for their workers and the opening of institutions subsidiaries.
+This is how he assumed the reins of the bank, and not only followed his uncle’s momentum, but also implemented with his brother William a highly prepared management team, new credit models, constant training for their workers and the opening of Filanbanco subsidiaries.

 Roberto Isaias endeavored to project the bank at an international level, to obtain lines of credit that would give total impetus to agriculture, the shrimp industry and the industrial sector of the country.
 This approach was recognized by all sectors and strengthened the confidence of the markets to carry out credit operations.
 The bank’s growth was unstoppable.
 The momentum of Roberto and his team in all processes was increasingly evident.

-Between 1992 and 1995 the institution opened new financial areas: Filanfondos, Casa de Valores Filancasa and Filanbanco Trust based in Panama.
+Between 1992 and 1995 Filanbanco expanded in new financial areas by opening Filanfondos, Casa de Valores, and Filancasa.
+As well as extended their financial institution beyond Ecuadorian territory with Filanbanco Trust based in Panama.

 In just 10 years, since Roberto Isaias assumed the presidency of Filanbanco, the institution became the largest in assets and deposits, surpassing all Ecuadorian banks.
 It already had more than 3,000 direct workers, had 15.8% of the total bank assets in the country and its paid capital reached $ 115 million.